daigokk/LIA/README.md

   1. Hardware Setup
      - Connect Analog Discovery 2 or 3 to your PC
      - Example wiring:
         - W1 → CH1+
         - GND → CH1−
+  1. Get "LIA.exe"
+     - Download from [this link](https://github.com/daigokk/LIA/releases/).
+However, you will need to configure anti-virus software like Windows Defender to mark "LIA.exe" as safe.
+     - Compile using Visual Studio.
+You need to install the Visual Studio to your PC.
+     - pip install -U git+https://github.com/daigokk/pylockinamp.git
   1. Launch LIA
-      - Run lia.exe
+     - Run "LIA.exe"
      - Configure frequency and amplitude via GUI
      - View results in:
         - "Raw waveform" window
         - "XY" window for X/Y component visualization
         - "Time chart" window for Y component